The Day Peter Gabriel Left Genesis

-On Aug.
-15, 1975, it was officially announced that Peter Gabriel had left Genesis.
-The announcement followed weeks of speculation that a split was about to occur.
-At the time, a record company spokesman issued a statement that Gabriel was leaving the band to concentrate on "other literary and experimental interests outside of music."
+Peter Gabriel officially announced his departure from Genesis on Aug.
+15, 1975, following weeks of speculation that a split was about to occur.
+At the time, a record company spokesman issued a statement that Gabriel was leaving to concentrate on "other literary and experimental interests outside of music."